slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Define the dataset and labels

 The dataset will consist of diabetic and non-diabetic patient profiles.
-These will serve as the labels for training a neural network on a classification task (in turn, this will also train the embeddings).
+These will serve as the labels for training a neural network on the classification task (in turn, this will also train the embeddings).

 I used Azure Data Studio to access the data.
 To connect to a SQL database using Azure Data Studio, check out this tutorial.....
 Attached are a few screenshots to get the dataset loaded correctly.